qcecothing/mohituQ/README.md

 # **mohituQ** **محيطك** <img src="docs/source/_static/images/mohituq_logo.png" alt="mohituQ Logo" width="60" align="right"/>

-Quantum Optimization for Ocean Plastic Cleanup mohituQ is an open-source project focused on leveraging quantum algorithms-specifically Decoded Quantum Interferometry (DQI)-to optimize the placement and routing of trash-collection systems for cleaning up ocean plastic.
+Quantum Optimization for Ocean Plastic Cleanup

+**MohituQ** is an open-source project focused on leveraging quantum algorithms-specifically Decoded Quantum Interferometry (DQI)-to optimize the placement and routing of trash-collection systems for cleaning up ocean plastic.
 Inspired by initiatives like The Ocean Cleanup, Plastic Odyssey, and WWF Oceans, this repository aims to accelerate environmental impact through advanced computational techniques.

 🌊 Project Goals
 Model the logistical challenge of ocean plastic collection as a large-scale optimization problem.